The Lappet-faced Vulture is a large species of vulture found in parts of sub-Saharan African and the Arabian Peninsula.

 Lappet-faced Vultures are scavengers that live in an arid environment.
 They feed on animal carcasses, sometimes bullying other vultures away from a feeding site.
 Lappet-faceds are large and powerful, able to tear apart tough muscles and hides better than many other scavengers.

-Like many other vulture species, the Lappet-faced Vulture faces threats in the wild and has a conservation status of Vulnerable, which means it is vulnerable to extinction.
+Like many other vulture species, the Lappet-faced Vulture faces threats in the wild and has a conservation status of Endangered.
 Secondary poisoning and persecution by humans are two of the obstacles the species faces.